 Spice Tea Recipe & More Fabulous Fall Drinks!

 Adding spices like cloves and cinnamon takes a regular cup of tea to the next level by making it a festive and delicious cup of comfort.
-This tea tastes like fall in a mug.
+This spiced tea tastes like fall in a mug (this would also be a lovely Christmas tea).
 Bursting with flavour without all the calories.
 I realize a recipe for tea may not be necessary, but I’ve learned that sometimes it’s just nice to have some inspiration to get out of the same old same old we do every day.
 I enjoy black tea with a little milk and sugar, but after a while it can get a little boring.
 By thinking outside the usual, you can enjoy favourites with a twist…with more spice and flavour!

 As you can see I like my tea strong, so I steep it for a few minutes, but if you like a light tea flavour just steep your tea for less time.
 I really enjoy this tea because it’s full of delicious spice flavour, and because I use decaf black tea, I can drink this all day long.
 This is a really nice alternative to mid-afternoon coffee urges!
 It’s warm, delicious and so cozy.